 The Houston Health Department serves as the backbone organization of MBK to leverage the expertise of nonprofits, agencies, educational institutions and other partners to coalesce around strategies and evidence-based methodologies and programs seeking to increase opportunities and close disparity gaps that persist in our communities.

 MBK Houston welcomes you to get involved!
-The community support network consists of community residents, volunteers, parents, youth, multi-faceted organizations, civic groups, an others who support the achievement of MBK goals through volunteerism, community planning, advocacy, outreach and education, and resource development.
+The community support network consists of community residents, volunteers, parents, youth, multi-faceted organizations, civic groups, and others who support improving outcomes for Houston's youth.
+Join MBK and make a difference through volunteerism, community planning, advocacy, outreach and education, and resource development.

 Mayor Turner's MBK Houston Summit took place September 9, 2016 at The Legacy Room at City Hall.
 Mayor Turner invited over 160 community stakeholders from the for-profit, non-profit, faith based and government sectors to attend this inaugural event in which he announced his commitment to the success of MBK and issued the charge to all citizens to "fill the potholes in the children of Houston lives".

 MBK supports both families and communities in crisis.
-Our objective is to assist them in getting their human needs met through an interdisciplinary knowledge base, focusing on prevention as well as remediation of problems, and maintaining a commitment to improving the overall quality of life.
+Our objective is to assist those in need by improving quality of life by focusing on prevention as well as remediation of issues, and maintaining a commitment to improving the overall quality of life.
 These services are rendered and supported through the Houston Health Department who has demonstrated an unyielding commitment to providing care coordination through our public health professionals.
 Click the link below and complete the Intake Form to start the referral process today!

 ABOUT USWhat is MBK